Counseling Degrees & Licenses in Louisiana

 Southern University and A&M College

-Southern University and A&M College is a public school that is the largest historically Black college or university in Louisiana.
-They offer a 60-credit clinical rehabilitation counseling master’s degree.
+Southern University and A&M College is a public school and the largest historically Black college or university in Louisiana.
+It offers a 60-credit clinical rehabilitation counseling master’s degree.
 This program prepares graduates to work with individuals with disabilities to achieve their personal, social, psychological, and vocational goals.
 Rehabilitation counselors may work in various settings, including rehabilitation facilities, hospitals, universities, schools, and/or government agencies.

 • Location: Baton Rouge, Louisiana